jpetuchovas/dev-env-setup/manual-steps.md

 Update the preferences:

-* Editor -> General -> On Save -> Check "Remove trailing spaces on All lines", "Remove trailing blank lines at the end of saved files", and "Ensure every saved file ends with a line break".
+* Editor -> General -> On Save -> Check "Remove trailing spaces on All lines", "Keep trailing spaces on caret line", "Remove trailing blank lines at the end of saved files", and "Ensure every saved file ends with a line break".
 * Editor -> General -> Appearance -> Uncheck "Caret blinking".
 * Editor -> General -> Console -> Check "Use soft wraps in console".
 * Editor -> General -> Editor Tabs -> Appearance -> Check "Mark modified (*)".